 Who should sign?
-A lien waver or lien release is a document signed by the contractor or supplier stating that they have been paid in full and waive the right to slap a lien on your property.
+A lien waver is a document signed by the contractor, subcontractors, and suppliers stating that they have been paid in full and waive the right to slap a lien on your property.
 Even though you have paid the general contractor in full, he may fail to pay one of his subs or suppliers, giving them the right to file a lien against your property.
 As a general rule, it is wise to have the general contractor, key subcontractors, and major suppliers sign lien wavers before handing out the final check.

 On a large project, some banks will require lien waivers before each progress payment is made.
 At a minimum, most will require a lien waiver from the general contractor before cutting the final check.
 They should also get waivers from key subcontractors and suppliers, but often do not.
 After all, it’s you on the hook for the lien, not the bank.

 A time bomb.
 Until a title search is done – as when you go to sell the house ten years later – you may not even know that a lien has been filed, as there is no automatic notification in many states.
 To protect yourself, have your general contractor sign a lien waiver before handing over the final check, whether a bank requires it or not.
 You can also call the local town hall to see if any liens have been filed.
 It’s also not a bad idea to contact the subs and major supplier to see if they have been paid before cutting the final check.